How to build a Vue.js Excel (XLS and XLSX) viewer

 FAQ

-The Excel viewer supports rendering XLS and XLSX files, allows text editing, page manipulation, annotations, and adding signatures directly within the viewer.
+The Excel viewer supports rendering XLS and XLSX files and allows text editing, page manipulation, annotations, and adding signatures directly within the viewer.

 Use a file input element to upload Excel files, which are then rendered using Nutrient by creating an object URL for the selected file and passing it to the Nutrient component in your Vue.js application.